EmanuelBender/GoogleSheet_Inventory_System/README.md

 Build = a 'built' Profile (removes items + logs)  <br>
 ( Project = a collection of Profiles ) tbc   <br>
 <br>
-!
-SheetSizeAuditTool must be installed as a library in Apps Script  <br>
+- SheetSizeAuditTool must be installed as a library in Apps Script  <br>
-!
-Invoice inject only works for LCSC and Mouser. <br>
+- Invoice inject only works for LCSC and Mouser. <br>
-!
-There are some extra functions for creating profiles, but it is not 100% bug-free yet and might be making it too complicated to use.
+- There are some extra functions for creating profiles, but it is not 100% bug-free yet and might be making it too complicated to use.
 </p>

-### DEV

-- OVERVIEW Sheet top right corner -> DEV overview (global variables, errors, settings)
-- fn:
-- arm: sheet can be disarmed for testing ( all volatile actions deactivated )
-- grp:

 ---